flipacholas/Architecture-of-consoles/articles/gamecube.md

 ### Architecture and design

 Flipper handles multiple services, so let's focus on the graphics component for now (since it's the one responsible for bringing our geometry to life).
 If you've been reading the [N64 article]({{< ref "nintendo-64#graphics" >}}), just letting you know that the core is now functional out of the box, so programmers won't need to worry about injecting code to make it work.
-Nevertheless, there will some interesting parts that are customisable.
+Nevertheless, there will be some interesting parts that are customisable.

 {{< figure_img src="flipper_pipeline.png" alt="Pipeline design of Flipper" class="centered-container" >}}
 Pipeline design of Flipper